 Keep them updated with any special offers or new product launches and check in every so often to see how your range is selling.

-If you want more bespoke help with growing your wholesale then get in touch and book a discovery call today.
+If you want more bespoke help with growing your wholesale then get in touch and find out how you can work with me today.